Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 • Pattern detection — Google's AI identifies cold email patterns even with good practices

 When Google suspends a Workspace account, it often suspends the entire organization — not just the flagged account.
-If you have 100 mailboxes across 50 domains in one Workspace organization, one bad account can take down all 100.
+If you have 100 mailboxes across 50 domains in one Workspace organization, one bad account can take down all 100 plus your real business email.

 Dedicated Infrastructure Suspension